Monday's Stanley Cup game: Tampa Bay Lightning vs. Dallas Stars

 [NBC 2020 STANLEY CUP PLAYOFF HUB]

-Khudobin’s 22 saves over the final 20 minutes were the most by a goalie in any period of a Stanley Cup Final game during the NHL’s expansion era (since 1967-68).
-He became the third goaltender in the expansion era to make 22 saves in the third period of any postseason contest without allowing a goal, following the Bruins’ Tim Thomas in Game 2 of the 2011 Conference Semifinals vs. Philadelphia and Thatcher Demko earlier this month in Game 6 of the 2020 Second Round for Vancouver against Vegas.
+Tampa became first team in NHL history to clinch all three series in overtime en route to reaching the Cup Final, but they were unable to win a fourth OT-series clincher, at least not yet.
+Head coach Jon Cooper compared his team’s situation now to the East Final, when they led the Islanders 3-1 and lost Game 5 in double overtime and then came back two days later and closed out the series in Game 6.

-The Lightning played 19 games prior to the Cup Final compared to Dallas’ 21 but it was the Stars who came out in Game 1 and looked like the fresher team.
-The difference is that Dallas had four days off between the West Final and Game 1 while Tampa had just one day between defeating the Islanders in the East Final and this series.
+“We were in this spot before in the last series,” he said.
+“We had a 3-1 [series] lead, and coincidentally we lost in overtime in that one too.
+We’ve felt this feeling before, we’ve felt this sting, and then we’ve rebounded.”

-Since elimination play started for the Lightning, they have yet to lose consecutive games – 4-0 following a loss since the First Round.
-Tampa last lost consecutive games on March 8th and 10th – its final two games before the NHL pause.
+The Lightning have yet to lose consecutive games this postseason – 5-0 following a loss since the First Round.
+They last lost consecutive games on March 8th and 10th – their final two games before the pause.

 *Game 7: Wednesday, Sept.
 30, 8 p.m.
 ET – NBC